LebogangBantsijang/Audio-File-Manager/README.md

 #### Prerequisite
 * Before you start ensure that you have permission to read or write to enternal storage.
 [Guide](https://developer.android.com/guide/topics/permissions/overview)

-#### How do I use Audio-File-Manager?
+#### Example
-The following code will collect audio files automatically from the the device moment your Activity or Fragment is created.
-If there is an update then the onQueryComplete will be called with an updated list.
+How to get Audio and Album information from the external storage

 ```
 AudioManager audioManger = new AudioManager(context);
 audioManger.registerCallbacks(new AudioCallbacks(){